Insight Execution

 In a competitive landscape, that’s not just design-savvy.
 That’s strategic firepower.

-Let’s be real—designing for humans sounds obvious, right?
-But truly putting people at the center of the process takes more than lip service and a few post-it notes on a whiteboard (been there, seen that).
-The human-first approach goes beyond buzzwords—it’s about building with, not just for, the end user.
+Let’s be real, designing for humans sounds obvious, right?
+But truly putting people at the center takes more than lip service and some post-it notes on a whiteboard.
+I’ve seen it happen plenty of times.
+The human-first approach isn’t just buzzwords.
+It’s about building with people, not just for them.
+That’s the actual difference.

 Pillar 1: Deep Empathy – Understanding the User’s Reality